 Where to stay

-Most of the archaeological sites, main shopping areas and traditional restaurants come together around the famous hill of Acropolis, where the heart of Athens beats.
-Plaka, Thision and Monastiraki areas are strongly recommended, so that you have everything in a stone throw away, especially when your visit in Athens is as short as three days.
+Most of the archaeological sites, main shopping areas, and traditional restaurants come together around the famous hill of the Acropolis, where the heart of Athens beats.
+Plaka, Thiseion, and Monastiraki Square are areas strongly recommended by us, being in close proximity to one another, which is of great importance, especially if your stay in Athens is going to be short.

 Getting around Athens